nimakaviani/managed-delivery-k8s-plugin/README.md

 ```

 Once the controllers are installed, adding a HELM repository and a HELM release to a delivery config manifest
 is similar to how it is done for Kubernetes resources.
+The managed delivery resource kind however, needs
+to be updated to `k8s/helm@v1`, indicating deployment of a HELM chart using the plugin.

-Below, an example is shown for _crossplane_.
+Below, an example is shown for _Crossplane_.

 ```yaml
 resources: